 Skin-coloured or pale red spots or lumps that can also flake, itch and be sore

-New pigment spots, age spots or new birthmarks or moles with irregular borders or that change colour (sometimes with white, red or blue colouring)
+New pigment spots, age spots, birthmarks or moles that have irregular borders or change colour (sometimes with white, red or blue colouring)

-Old pigment spots, age spots or birthmarks or moles that change colour or shape, grow or bleed
+Old pigment spots, age spots, birthmarks or moles that change colour or shape, grow or bleed